progtron/CourseProject/CodeBook.md

 6. WALKING_UPSTAIRS

 #### subject
-Factor with labels for the 30 subjects from whom data was gathered.
-For readability, these have been named `Subject-01` through `Subject-30`.
+Factor with labels for the 30 subjects from whom data was gathered, numbered 1-30.

 #### measure
 Factor with 2 levels, derived from the prefixes of the variable names listed in `features.txt`.